Bad Day for the Cut: Plot

 Donal, Bartosz, and Kaja go to the address they were given, whereupon they find and follow Trevor to Frankie's house.
 Donal sees that Frankie has a young daughter and the trio decide to come back at night, when the child will be asleep.
 However, seeing the girl causes Bartosz and Kaja to have a change of heart, so Donal sends them off with their passports and travel money, and continues on by himself.
 Meeting with his uncle Eamon, he discovers not only that Frankie's father Joe was a gangster, but also that his mother had had an affair with Joe many years ago, and had been with Joe when he was killed by a rival.
 While Donal is away, Frankie and a henchman kill Eamon and wait for Donal to come back, but Donal is able to capture Frankie instead.

 He takes her to the beach where Joe had been killed.
 As he forces her to kneel in front of a grave he has dug for her, Frankie admits that she was the one who killed his mother, but she also reveals that his mother had killed her father because he was planning on leaving her.
 In addition, Frankie tells him that if he kills her, he would be orphaning a young girl just as she herself had been orphaned when her father died.
-Hearing this, Donal decides he wants to end the cycle of violence and spares her life.
+Hearing this, Donal decides to spare her life.
 However as he walks away, she attacks him with a shovel and races back to the RV to grab her gun, but Donal shoots her before she can use it on him.
 Meanwhile, Bartosz has gone back to try and help but is caught by Trevor, and is shot to death while Donal listens on the phone.